Kitware/kwiver/doc/manuals/sprokit/pipeline_declaration.md

 data is to be dropped if the input port queues are full.
 This is useful for real-time processing where a process is the bottleneck.

-The non-blocking behaviour is a process attribute that is specified as a configuration entryin the pipeline file.
+The non-blocking behavior is a process attribute that is specified as a configuration entry in the pipeline file.
 The syntax for this configuration option is as follows:

 <pre>